ohjeongwook/CanBusHacker/README.md

   We will add support for other products as we have access to them

 * OBD-II to DB9 Cable: something similar to this https://www.sparkfun.com/products/10087
-* USB to PC Cable to program and transfer serial to and from Arduino
+* USB to PC Cable to program and transfer serial data to and from Arduino